 Global Grassroots Conservation Fund grants worldwide

-Current Projects receiving funding from BCI’s Global Grassroots Conservation Fund, and the generous donors who made them possible, include:
+Current Projects receiving funding from BCI’s Global Grassroots Conservation Fund include:

 Bangladesh (Nurul Islam, Chittagong Veterinary and Animal Sciences University)